 Insurance for Strata :: Home

 Strata insurance in Australia can be complex, but it doesn’t have to be.
-At insurance-for-strata.com.au, we connect committees, owners and investors with strata insurance solutions tailored to apartments, townhouses and mixed-use buildings.
-Compare policies, understand your obligations, and access clear guidance on coverage, costs and claims—so your building, common property and community are protected with confidence across Australia, from small blocks to large complexes.
+Our broker-matching and information service connects committees, owners and investors with strata insurance options for apartments, townhouses and mixed-use buildings.
+Use our tools and resources to review strata insurance policies, understand your obligations, and access general guidance on coverage, costs and claims, so your building, common property and community are protected as effectively as possible across Australia, from small blocks to large complexes.

 First Name: